vijaynimmana/devTinder/src/readme.md

 create a dummy rh for middle wares. create error handling cases wild card routes accepting error as a parameter app.use("/", (err, req, res, next)=> {})

+installed mongoose
+connect to the cluster through connection string then created a config file and db.js for configurations export them and use them write un such a way that the connection string always returns a promise so the sever call should be DOne only after the DB connection.